Disphyma crassifolium subsp. clavellatum

-Also called "karkalla" in the Australian native foods trade.
-However, this name originally only described Carpobrotus rossii and has been misapplied to D.crassifolium as a vegetable.

 Description

 It grows as a prostrate, succulent shrub or annual herb, from two to 30 centimetres high.
 Unlike the other pigfaces its leaves are round in cross-section.
 Flowers are pink, purple or violet.

 Taxonomy

 This subspecies was first published under the name Mesembryanthemum australe by Georg Forster in 1786, based on New Zealand material.
 Forster failed to give a description, however, so valid publication of the name falls to William Aiton, who published a description in 1789.
 In 1803, Adrian Hardy Haworth published M. clavellatum based on plants raised at Kew from seeds collected in Australia.
 In 1830, N. E. Brown transferred M. australe into Disphyma as D. australe.
 In 1971 Robert Chinnock published a new species name, D. blackii, for some New Zealand material, and five years later he transferred M. clavellatum to Disphyma.

 In the early 1980s, Hugh Francis Glen determined, on the basic of a multivariate analysis, that Disphyma was monotypic.
 All other names were therefore given synonymy with D. crassifolium.
 This situation remained until 1986, when it was decided that the South African populations differed sufficiently from the Australian and New Zealand populations to merit distinct subspecies.
 D. crassifolium subsp. clavellatum was then erected to encompass the Australian and New Zealand populations, with the autonym D. crassifolium subsp. crassifolium defined as encompassing the South African plants.